geekux/terraform-examples/example5/README.md

 ## Modules, Templates and Locals

-Module is analogy to functions in programming language.
-It allows to define reusable Terraform code.
+Modules are analogy to functions in programming language.
+They allow to define reusable Terraform code.
 Modules can be stored locally or on git.
 There is number of modules avialable on github where some of them are verified by [Terraform Team](https://registry.terraform.io/).

 ```terraform
 module "ec2-example" {